 Penitent confession and acknowledgment of sin are the believer’s business, and the means of his deliverance from his guilt.

-Although the reference to confession in John 1:9 is evidently applicable to only people who are already Christians, there are at least two and, perhaps, three scriptures in the New Testament which indicate that confession is necessary for people to become genuine followers of the Messiah (i.e., Jesus Christ) who John the Baptist declares will be coming soon.
+Although the reference to confession in John 1:9 is evidently applicable to only people who are already Christians, there are several scriptures in the New Testament which indicate that confession is also necessary for people to become genuine followers of the Messiah (i.e., Jesus Christ) who John the Baptist declared would be coming soon.

 One of these scriptures is Matthew 3:5-6, which says, “Jerusalem, all Judea, and all the region around the Jordan went out to him [John the Baptist] and were baptized by him in the Jordan, confessing their sins.”